Bwc9876/UnityWebGLTemplate/README.md

 After this step is done, it is safe to delete [activate.yml](.github/workflows/activate.yml)

 Changing versions will require you to repeat this step!

+## Try It Out

+Now that your Unity license is setup, make a PR and merge it to your main branch, as long as the PR affects the game (stuff like the README and .gitignore won't trigger a build) the build action will start.
+Once the action finishes, open the page through the "deployments" section on the right side.

 ## Config